Perfect Squares – Definition, Formula, List, Examples

 - 400

-Perfect squares roots list and chart
+Perfect square roots list and chart

 How to identify perfect squares?

 If you want to identify whether a number is a perfect square or not, you need to find its square root.
-If the square root is an integer (i.e. a whole number), you’ve identified a square number.
+If the square root is an integer (i.e., a whole number), you’ve identified a square number.

 For example, if we take 64, its square root is 8.
 Because 8 is a whole number, 64 is a perfect square.
 66, however, has a square root of 8.12403840464.
 This number is not an integer, so 66 is not a perfect square.

-Identifying a perfect square: key observations
+Identifying a perfect square: Key observations

 Using perfect square factors